 Byrne House SF6

-I initially studied for an interdisciplinary BA in anthropology at Durham University, covering social, medical and biological subfields, before moving to the University of Cambridge, where I received an MRes and PhD (2018) in social anthropology.
-At Exeter, I am Research Fellow on the Alan Turing Institute-funded project ‘From Field Data to Global Indicators: Towards a Framework for Intelligent Plant Data Linkage’, where I will be studying the emergence of “big data” infrastructures for crop science and their relation to contemporary global concerns, such as problems of food security.
+I hold a BA in Anthropology from Durham University (2013), an interdisciplinary course which encompassed anthropology's social, medical and biological subfields.
+I subsequently studied at the University of Cambridge, where I received an MRes (2014) and PhD (2019) in Social Anthropology.
+At Exeter, I am Research Fellow on the Alan Turing Institute-funded project ‘From Field Data to Global Indicators: Towards a Framework for Intelligent Plant Data Linkage’ (2019-2022).
+I am based at Egenis, the Exeter Centre for the Study of the Life Sciences.